Niederreiter cryptosystems using quasi-cyclic codes that resist quantum Fourier sampling: Niederreiter cryptosystems and Quasi-Cyclic Codes

 Back to some more notations.
 Let $x^{\mathrm{G}}$ denote the conjugacy class of $x$ in $\mathrm{G}$ and $C_{\mathrm{G}}(x)$ denotes the centralizer of $x$ in $\mathrm{G}$.
 Here the group acts on itself by conjugation.
-From~\cite[Proposition 1 (2)]{KS2} we know that
+A definition of these concepts are in Alperin and Bell~\cite[Pages 33-34]{bell}.
+These concepts can also be studied by group action, see Dixon and Mortimer~\cite[Example 1.3.5]{Dixon}.